| |

 They also learned about the most expensive tie in the world - Bob wore a navy blue tie dotted with the number 24.
 His award from participating in the 24-hour auto race called Le Mans, it truly was the most expensive tie in the world.

-Charnley & Røstvold set up prospect files on the financial centers - New York, Boston, Minneapolis, Denver, San Francisco, Los Angeles, Chicago, and Philadelphia.
-Using the 1978 Money Market Directory, they contacted every manager in the target cities with over $10 million under management, wrote introductory letters, called to introduce their services and set up meetings.
+Charnley & Røstvold set up prospect files for each financial center - New York, Boston, Minneapolis, Denver, San Francisco, Los Angeles, Chicago, and Philadelphia.
+Using the 1978 Money Market Directory, they contacted every manager in the target cities with more than $10 million under management, wrote introductory letters, called to introduce their services and set up meetings.

 They supplemented cold call efforts with a direct mail campaign and built a database of 200 firms.
 They used Joe Griffin's, of Century Capital Advisors', database management system - a wooden box with 5x8 index cards.
 Every phone call, every correspondence was logged on the index cards, and the next time they phoned, they pulled the card.
 "How did your last presentation go?"
 "Did your son win his tournament?"
 "How was your vacation in Hawaii?"
 "Did you get to the finals with Oregon?"